This flavorful basil oil will add a gourmet touch to appetizers and entrees. It's also wonderful drizzled over veggies.

-“Hey, wanna run over to Home Depot?
+This delicious basil oil was the result of a conversation that my husband and I had this past Sunday.
+After lunch, he asked the question I wait for each year at this time."Hey, wanna run over to Home Depot?
 I noticed, when I was there on Friday, that they got their first shipment of fresh herbs in.
-Let’s check it out!”
+Let's check it out!"

 Let's just say there was no dawdling on my part and within minutes, with my shoes on and purse in hand, we were on our way.
 What Scott didn't realize was that all the spring veggies and herbs were on sale, so we ended up walking out with a small boatload of them.
 The big box of green herbs we toted home made me excited about warmer days ahead and the wonderful flavor the fragrant herbs lend to most everything that comes out of my kitchen during the warm months of the year.

 Scott will be cleaning out the pots and repotting the lovely herb plants this week.
 We have a herb garden on our deck and he has come up with an ingenious self-watering system.
 It gets really hot here in North Carolina, usually starting in May and continuing all the way through September.
 A day without water here can be the demise of just about any potted plant, but with his drip system, we don't ever have to even think about the plants drying up.
 It's all done automatically.
 Twice a day, every day.
 How cool is that?